Professor Timothy Lustig

 Interim Executive Dean of the Faculty of Humanities and Social Sciences

 Title: Interim Executive Dean of the Faculty of Humanities and Social Sciences

-Professor Shane O’Neill assumed the role of Pro Vice-Chancellor and Executive Dean in September 2016 when he moved to Keele from Queen’s University Belfast.
-As Pro Vice-Chancellor for Advancement and Global Engagement he provides strategic leadership at institutional level in development, supporter-engagement, alumni relations and the promotion of the profile of the University in a global context.
-As Executive Dean he leads the Faculty of Humanities and Social Sciences (http://www.keele.ac.uk/hss/), taking overall responsibility for: the strategic management of the Faculty’s research and education portfolios; ensuring a high-quality experience for all students and members of staff; furthering external partnerships and collaborations that serve the needs of our local communities and the wider world; and supporting colleagues in the Faculty to maximise the impact of their educational and scholarly activities.
+Tim Lustig was appointed Interim Executive Dean in September 2021 when the former Executive Dean, Professor Shane O’Neill, assumed the role of Senior Vice-Principal at the University of Dundee.
+As Interim Executive Dean, he leads the Faculty of Humanities and Social Sciences (http://www.keele.ac.uk/hss/), taking overall responsibility for: the strategic management of the Faculty’s research and education portfolios; ensuring a high-quality experience for all students and members of staff; furthering external partnerships and collaborations that serve the needs of our local communities and the wider world; and supporting colleagues in the Faculty to maximise the impact of their educational and scholarly activities.

 Tim joined the University of Keele in 1993 as Lecturer in American Studies.
 He became a Professor of Literary Studies in 2020 having been Head of the School of Humanities from 2016 to 2019.
 He was Interim Director of the Keele Business School in 2020.
 Since 2019 he has been Dean of Education for the Faculty.